ajermakovics/eclipse-instasearch/README.md

 InstaSearch - Eclipse plug-in for quick code search
-==
+--

-InstaSearch is an  Eclipse plug-in for performing quick and advanced search of workspace files.
+InstaSearch is an  [Eclipse IDE](http://eclipse.org) plug-in for performing quick and advanced search of workspace files.
 It indexes files using [Lucene](http://lucene.apache.org/core/) and keeps the index up to date automatically.
 The search is performed instantly as-you-type and resulting files are displayed in an Eclipse view.

 Each file then can be previewed using few most matching and relevant lines.
 A double-click on the match leads to the matching line in the file.